griffithlab/civicpy/docs/exports.rst

 ``civic.eid:{id}`` keys.
 Evidence lines remain inline because they have no stable CIViC ID, but ``hasEvidenceItems`` points to supporting Statements.
 Follow each Statement's ``proposition`` pointer to find its interpretation.
-The full bundle links each proposition to its variant, gene, condition, and therapy objects in the other root collections.
+The full bundle links each proposition to its variant, feature, disease or phenotype, and therapy objects in the other root collections.

 To check whether an Assertion can be transformed into a